euruko/call-for-papers-2014/christophe_philemotte-safety_nets_for_ruby/README.md

 Tests are one of those safety nets, and it's a good thing they are well spread in the Ruby community.
 But this not the only ones.
-Tests cannot catch everything, we need to set up other ones such as code review or static code analysis.
-In this talk, I'll first give reasons why, I think, it's important to set up some safety nets.
-I'll then discuss each of them, how they works, what can they catch, and their pros and cons.
-I'll try as much as possible to illustrate them.
+Tests cannot catch everything, we need to set up other ones.
+In this talk, I'll take a tour of various safety nets: Tests but also CI, code reviews, and static analysis.
+I'll focus on the benefits they give, how they work, what kind of problems they can catch, illustrating them with various real world experiences.
+People will walk away with several actions they can take to increase their confidence in their code.
-As conclusion, I'll end with a "how to start right now".

 ## Why it's important?